An Accumulative Model for Quantum Theories: Refined model

 \section{Refined model}

-The process we have presented above has some seemingly artificial features: \begin{itemize} \item Why should $\{u_k\}$ remain constant for intervals of size $MN$? \item What is the physical significance of the $\eta_k$'s? \end{itemize} As to the first point, instead of supposing that $\{u_k\}$ remains constant on intervals of size $N$, we may suppose that $\{u_k\}$ varies slowly with $k$, so that
+The model described in Section~\ref{sec:presentation} is based on the simple idea that the universe results from a `'meta-universe'' performing a random walk within a space of possible universes, which is ``snap-shotted'' at one point in the process.
+But it has some awkwardly artificial features: \begin{itemize} \item Why should $\{u_k\}$ remain constant for intervals of size $MN$? \item What is the physical significance of the $\eta_k$'s? \end{itemize} As to the first point, instead of supposing that $\{u_k\}$ remains constant on intervals of size $N$, we may suppose that $\{u_k\}$ varies slowly with $k$, so that

 Supposing that $\{\gamma_k\}_{k=1.2.3.\ldots}$ is generated by a Markov process, it is reasonable to suppose that residence times in each $u$ state visited are (approximately) i.i.d. geometrical random variables.
 This is because under reasonable conditions, hitting times in Markov chains are asymptotically exponentially distributed \cite{Aldous}.
 (The geometrical distribution is the discrete analog of the exponential distribution.)
 Accordingly, we may modify the model by replacing the constant $M$ with a geometrically-distributed random variable with the same mean.